lamarmeigs/repoziptories/README.md

 ## To Do:
+  - Missing BitBucket data

+      Currently, retrieving the desired data is done on a "best effort" basis.
+Some information (eg. is a BitBucket repository original or forked? does is have a concept of "topics?" how should the "size" of GitHub account be measured?) seems notoriously difficult to discover.
+As such, enough data is fetched for a proof-of-concept.
+To finalize, the exact mapping of service-specific data to a general profile should be established.

   - Concurrency

       Both client classes have to send multiple requests to gather all needed profile data.
 Running all requests sequentially causes unnecessary delays.
 Instead, the application can streamline its behavior by retrieving separate data concurrently, either individual requests (via a library like [`requests-futures`](https://github.com/ross/requests-futures)) or separate client methods.